 #5 Witch Hazel

 Witch hazel can help to dry the area out and reducing itching.
-We have used witch hazel for a home remedy for poison ivy, and it is really helpful in stopping the itch.
+We have used witch hazel as a home remedy for poison ivy, and it is really helpful in stopping the itch.
 Add a few of the anti-itch essential oils to a spray bottle of witch hazel and spray on the area of concern when needed.

 #6 Coconut Oil

 Does coconut oil ever not make the list?
 I think I should start bathing the kids in it to cover all the problems. 😉 This superfood can be beneficial for bug bites.